Hi-Angel/notes-backup/perl.md

 * Printing array without assigning to variable: you may need to explicitly order the code `print ((map m{Directory.+trunk/(.+?)/}, <>)[0])`.
 * Note that some ways of splitting a string on newlines leave the newline inside the split string.
 Use `split /\n/, $mystr` or if you want a list of files in a dir, then `glob()`.
 * `print /.*/` returns just `1`: read `Matching in list context` in `perldoc perlop`.
 Basically, it would by default print matched groups in regexp or just `1` for success if none groups were used.
 So you can make it work with either `print /(.*)/` or `print /.*/g`.
+* `string to number conversion`: implicit.
+Just use a number-related op and conversion will happen automatically.
+E.g.: `perl -e 'print "5.45" + 0.1'`